 Advocacy After Fatal Domestic Abuse (AAFDA) is a unique organisation able to give peer and expert support after fatal domestic abuse.
-We do this by drawing on our personal and professional experience of major criminal justice processes like Domestic Homicide Reviews, Inquests, Mental Health Reviews and Independent Police Complaint Commission Inquiries.
+We do this by drawing on our personal and professional experience of major criminal justice processes like Domestic Homicide Reviews, Inquests, Mental Health Reviews and Independent Office of Police Complaints Inquiries.

 We are a national charity providing help to families and professionals: